MuhammadHaaris278/HybridChatbot/README.md

 All configurations are managed through YAML files in the `configs` folder, loaded by `src\chatbot\load_config.py` and `src\agent_graph\load_tools_config.py`.
 These modules are used for a clean distribution of configurations throughout the project.

 Once your databases are ready, you can either connect the current agents to the databases or create new agents.
-More details can be found in the accompanying YouTube video.

 ## Key Frameworks and Libraries